Table of Contents

 Products or services that may improve the quality of the task as a whole but are not part of the defined work would be much appreciated.
 Customers could make well-informed purchases with the help of such possibilities being made available to them.

 This roofing estimate form is just one example of how optional extras are acceptable in many quotations.
-For example, the estimate might include maintenance like annual gutter cleaning or improvements if needed.
+For example, the estimate might include maintenance like annual gutter cleaning or improvements if needed to go the extra mile.

 This is the total amount determined for work-related and non-work-related expenses, such as taxes.
-The final price is an essential part of any estimate; thus, it is customary to include it twice: once at the beginning of the report and again after the breakdown of the components.
+The final price is an essential part of any estimate; thus, it is customary to include it twice: once at the work begins of the report and again after the breakdown of the components.

 Accepted Payment Methods